askibin/twamm/app/docs/src/main.md

 Twamm program is for exchanging *n* amount of token `A` for *m* amount of token `B` in a specific time (`Time In Force`).

-The explanation of basic terms can be found [here][./terms.md].
+The explanation of basic terms can be found [here](./terms.md).

 ## Request the exchange

-Program's [`placeOrder`][https://github.com/askibin/twamm/blob/master/app/src/hooks/use-schedule-order.ts#L147-L148] is used to register the intent to exchange `A` for `B`.
+Program's [`placeOrder`](https://github.com/askibin/twamm/blob/master/app/src/hooks/use-schedule-order.ts#L147-L148) is used to register the intent to exchange `A` for `B`.

 Prerequisites (the user has to...):

-- specify the tokens (A & B) he interested in exchange with.
+- specify the tokens (A & B) he is interested in exchange with.
-- specify the amount of source token (A) to exchange for opposite one.
+- specify the amount of source token (A) to exchange for the opposite one.
 - choose the specific time (`Time In Force`) to execute the exchange.
 - provide the liquidity to make that exchange happen.